Published 2 September 2019

 However, implementing the SDGs will require a financial investment on an unprecedented scale, using all available sources - private as well as public financing.
 Monitoring the implementation of the SDGs through the 244 agreed indicators in the framework will also be a technical challenge on an unprecedented scale.
 The least developed countries in particular will need support to build capacity to provide the quality statistics and data necessary to measure progress in implementing the goals.

-To learn more about the Sustainable Development Goals, an Overview is available here.
+To learn more about the Sustainable Development Goals, an Overview in French is available here.